eth-cscs/sarus/doc/config/configuration_reference.rst

 user-specified applications within the container when the ``--init`` option to :program:`sarus run` is used.
 This executable must satisfy the :ref:`security requirements
-<requirements-permissions-security>` for critical files and directories.
+<post-installation-permissions-security>` for critical files and directories.

 By default, within the container Sarus only executes the user-specified application, which is assigned PID 1.
 The PID 1 process has unique features in Linux: most notably, the process will ignore signals by default and zombie processes will not be reaped inside the container (see
 `[1] <https://blog.phusion.nl/2015/01/20/docker-and-the-pid-1-zombie-reaping-problem/>`_ ,
 `[2] <https://hackernoon.com/the-curious-case-of-pid-namespaces-1ce86b6bc900>`_ for further reference).